BlackT96/Executive-Fellowship-in-AI-Law-and-Digital-Sovereignty/README.md

 # Executive Fellowship in AI Law & Digital Sovereignty

-An academic curriculum and research project focused on **technology regulation in Uganda and East Africa**, covering cyber law, data protection, AI governance, and digital sovereignty with comparative perspectives from the EU, UK, US, Kenya, and South Africa.
+An academic curriculum and research project focused on **technology legal practice in Uganda and East Africa**, covering cyber law, data protection, AI governance, and digital sovereignty with comparative perspectives from the EU, UK, US, Kenya, and South Africa.

 ## Overview

 This repository contains a multi-week academic course with lectures, formative assessments, marked student work, and research papers.
-The curriculum is built around practical, problem-oriented learning — with particular emphasis on the **abstraction layer problem** in Ugandan tech regulation.
+The curriculum is built around practical, problem-oriented learning — with particular emphasis on gaps in tech regulation in Ugandan

 ## Key Documents